Skip to main content

 Mains Answer Angle

-GS‑2: Discuss the challenges of disarming a powerful militia within a weak, sectarian state.
-GS‑3: Analyse the use of buffer‑zone strategy and its implications for regional security.
+GS‑2: Analyse the challenges of disarming a powerful militia within a weak, sectarian state, using the 2026 Israel‑Hezbollah clash as a case study.
+The answer can be framed as a discussion on state‑non‑state dynamics and regional security.

 Analysis